 Clare’s first feature-length screenplay, Always the Dressmaker, was a finalist in the prestigious Cinestory Fellowship in 2014, and since then Clare has won and placed in various international screenwriting competitions.

-Clare’s feature, Broken Head, won the inaugural Byron Bay Film Festival International Screenplay Competition, was a semifinalist in the 2017 Academy Nicholl Fellowship, and was selected to attend the 2016 Cinestory Fellowship Retreat, where she was mentored by Oscar-nominated screenwriter, Meg LeFauve (Inside Out).
+Clare’s feature screenplay, Broken Head, won the inaugural Byron Bay Film Festival International Screenplay Competition, was a semifinalist in the 2017 Academy Nicholl Fellowship, and was selected to attend the 2016 Cinestory Fellowship Retreat, where she was mentored by Oscar-nominated screenwriter, Meg LeFauve (Inside Out & Captain Marvel).

-Clare’s web series, Freudian Slip, which she wrote, directed & produced, was released exclusively on the Frankie Magazine website at the end of March 2018 and received over 10K views in the first week online, and now has over 40K views.
-Freudian Slip was nominated for ‘best Australian comedy’ at the Melbourne Webfest, won Best Comedy Web Series at the Gold Coast Film Festival, and Clare received an AWGIE nomination for her writing.
+Clare’s web series, Freudian Slip was nominated for ‘best Australian comedy’ at the Melbourne Webfest, won ‘best Comedy web series’ at the Gold Coast Film Festival, and Clare received an AWGIE nomination for her writing.

 Clare has a number of her own projects in various stages of development, with her half hour comedy/drama, The Lead, receiving development funding through a joint Stan/Screen Queensland initiative.
 Most recently, Clare was selected for the prestigious SPA Ones to Watch program, and she was also chosen to lead a room for her project, Pathological, as the successful participant of Screen Queensland’s Bradford Winters Lab, a program specifically designed to facilitate emerging showrunners.